 The California Teachers Study (CTS)

 is a major long-term research study initiated by CPIC in partnership with other California universities and research institutes.
-The CTS is a longitudinal health study of 133,479 female teachers and school administrators originally recruited from teacher retirement records.
+The CTS is a statewide health study of over 133,000 female current and former teachers and school administrators originally recruited from teacher retirement records.
 The top priority of the CTS has been to find the causes of breast cancer.
 However, investigators also use CTS data to understand women’s health more broadly, including studying risk factors of other cancers, asthma, cardiovascular disease and death, stroke, and overall longevity.

 How We Collect the Data

 Selected Research Projects